AinunNashwa/Sentiment-Analysis/README.md

 2) Trained with over 60,000 IMDB dataset to categorize positive and negative reviews.
 3) Contains 50,000 reviews and 50,000 sentiments
 4) Trained with 10 epochs
-5) Data contains anomalies such as HTML tags, unnecessary character and converts all the alphabets into lowercase: Using RegEx
+5) Data contains anomalies such as HTML tags, unnecessary characters and combination of uppercase and lowercase alphabets
+6) By using RegEx to remove the anamolies: remove HTML tags and unnecessary character and convert all alphabets into lowercase
-6) Methods used: `Word Embedding`  `LSTM` `Bidirectional`
+7) Methods used: `Word Embedding`,`LSTM`,`Bidirectional`

 ### Results
 `Model`